macOS: Things to do after installation (Apps, Settings, and Tweaks)

 set -U fish_user_paths /opt/homebrew/bin $fish_user_paths

-And I create Alias for ARM Homebrew and Intel Homebrew in Fish as well:
+And I create aliases for ARM Homebrew and Intel Homebrew in Fish as well:

 alias mbrew "/opt/homebrew/bin/brew"